 Participation by the water systems in these assistance programs is voluntary; however, any water system that has participated in either of these assistance programs within the past two years will be eligible to receive additional priority points equal to 5% of their Adjusted Benefit/Cost Points.
-Water systems that have implemented all the recommendations made by Mississippi State University Extension Service will receive additional priority points equal to 5% of their Adjusted Benefit/Cost Points for a total of 10%.
-Documentation of participation in either of these assistance programs and implementation of the recommendations made by Mississippi State University Extension Service must be included in the facilities plan before additional priority points will be granted.
+Water systems that have implemented all the recommendations made by Mississippi State University Extension Service will receive additional priority points equal to 5% of their Adjusted of 10%.
+Documentation of participation in either of these assistance programs and implementation of the recommendations made by Mississippi State University Extension Service programs and implementation of the recommendations made by Mississippi State University Extension Service must be included in the facilities plan before additional priority points will be granted.

-Assistance Points = $\underline{\ \ \ }$ x (Adjusted Benefit/Cost Points)
+Assistance Points = \\ x (Adjusted Benefit/Cost Points)

-5% if the water system participates in the assistance, or 10% if the water system participates in the assistance and implements all recommendations

-6. Asset Management Plan
+- \\ 5% if the water system participates in the assistance, or 10% if the water system participates in the assistance and implements all recommendations - 6.
+Asset Management Plan

 Any water system certifying and providing support of their Asset Management Plan's implementation or maintenance to MSDH will be eligible to receive additional priority points equal to 10% of their Adjusted Benefit/Cost Points.
 Asset Management Plan = 0.10 x (Adjusted Benefit/Cost Points)